dbenesh82/propagule_transmission/propagule_transmission.md

   select(Parasite.species, Stage, Egg.hatch, biovolume)
 ```

 Several measurements may be given for a parasite propagule, such as the egg, embryo, or hatched larave.
 We should extract the propagules measurments respresenting what is ingested by the consumer.
-That is the egg if it does not hatch or the free larva if the egg does hatch.
+This is the egg if it does not hatch or the free larva if it does hatch.

 ``` r
 #distinguish species transmitted by either eggs or hatched propagules